node-class-may-2023/ComIT_Node/javascript.md

 * The **substr** method returns the part of a string between the start index and a number of characters after it
 * We can also use 2 parameters (start and end)
 * First parameter is the substring start
-* Second parameter is the characters length
+* Second parameter is the number of characters

 **Example:**
 ```js